 Figure 2.
-WBH16/WBH16E Power Buggy Components
+WBH16EAWD Power Buggy Components

 - Tub or Bucket Used for the transportation of material.
-Tub holds approximately 16 cubic feet (0.59 cubic yards) of water. - Handle Bar (Steering) This handle bar is used to steer the buggy.
+Tub holds approximately 16 cubic feet (0.59 cubic yards) of water. - 2.
+Handle Bar (Steering) This handle bar is used to steer the buggy.
 When driving the buggy, use both hands and hold onto both handle bar grips. - Fuel Tank/Cap Remove this cap to add fuel.
 Tank holds approximately 4.8 U.S. gallons (18.1 liters).
 DO NOT over fill.
-Tighten cap until you hear "clicking". - 4.
-Fuel Valve Lever When placed in the ON position fuel will flow.
+Tighten cap until you hear "clicking". - Fuel Valve Lever When placed in the ON position fuel will flow.
 OFF position stops fuel flow.
 ALWAYS place this lever in the ON position when starting the engine.
 When machine is not in use, place this lever in the OFF position. - 5.
 Kill Switch In the event of an emergency, press this button to stop the engine. - Speed Control Sets the power buggy's travel speed.
 When fully depressed, the buggy will be at FULL speed.
-When released, the buggy will STOP. - 7.
+When released, the buggy will STOP. - AWD/2WD Toggle Switch Use when AWD is needed for extended period of time.
+Toggle the switch to AWD to engage the system. - 8.
 Documentation Canister Store and maintain Operation, Parts, and Engine manuals in this container at all times.

 - Travel Lever When the travel lever is pushed forward, the buggy will travel in the forward direction.
 Placing the travel lever in the backward position will cause the buggy to travel in the reverse direction.
-Center position is neutral. - 9.
-Parking Brake Lever When this lever is activated (pulled down), the parking brake will be set.
-To release the brake, pull the lever upwards. - Hydraulic Tank/Cap Remove this cap to add hydraulic oil.
+Center position is neutral. - Parking Brake Lever When this lever is activated (pulled up), the parking brake will be set.
+To release the brake, pull the lever downwards. - 11.
+Hydraulic Tank/Cap Remove this cap to add hydraulic oil.
 Tank holds approximately 5.3 U.S. gallons (20.4 liters).
-DO NOT over fill. - 11.
-Brake Pedal Press this pedal with the right foot to stop the buggy. - 12.
-Operator Platform When the buggy is in use, the operator shall ALWAYS stand on this platform while holding onto the handle bar (steering). - 13.
-Engine This machine uses an electric start or a recoil start 11.7HP Honda engine. - 14.
+DO NOT over fill. - 12.
+Brake Pedal Press this pedal with the right foot to stop the buggy. - 13.
+Operator Platform When the buggy is in use, the operator shall ALWAYS stand on this platform while holding onto the handle bar (steering). - 14.
 Dump Pedal Use this pedal to place the tub in the dump position (vertical).
 Press pedal a second time to return tub to the travel position (horizontal). - Muffler Used to reduce noise and emissions.
 NEVER touch the muffler while it is hot.
-Serious burns can result. - 16.
-Dump Control Lever Use this lever forward to place the tub in the dump position (vertical), move the lever backward to return the tub to travel position (horizontal). - 17.
+Serious burns can result. - Dump Control Lever Use this lever forward to place the tub in the dump position (vertical), move the lever backward to return the tub to travel position (horizontal). - 17.
 Forklift Pockets Use these fork lift pockets to lift the power buggy with a forklift.
-Remember to insert the forks of the fork lift a minimum of 24 inches (610 mm.) into power buggy's fork lift pockets. - Charcoal Canister (If Equipped) Charcoal activated system that absorbs or traps fuel vapors.
-Basic component of evaporative emissions control systems. - Battery Used in the electric-start power buggy (WBH-16E/WBH-16EF) models only.
-Always use gloves and eye protection when handling the battery. - 20.
+Remember to insert the forks of the fork lift a minimum of 24 inches (610 mm.) into power buggy's fork lift pockets. - 18.
+Charcoal Canister Charcoal activated system that absorbs or traps fuel vapors.
+Basic component of evaporative emissions control systems. - 19.
+Battery Always use gloves and eye protection when handling the battery. - 20.
+Traction Assist Button Engaging the traction assist system while in AWD mode provides enhanced traction control. - 21.
 Towing Hook Use this hook to tow the buggy if it gets stuck.
 This hook is NOT intended for towing the buggy on public roads at high speeds.